marcandre/meteor-emblem/README.md

 Files ending in `.emblem` will be treated as emblem files and have the same functionality as their Handlebars equivalent.

+The todoMVC project [using emblem](https://github.com/marcandre/todomvc/tree/emblem/labs/architecture-examples/meteor_emblem) can be used as a example app.

 ## Contributing

 There's a problem with testing using `mrt test-packages`.